The actions here may seem obvious to you. A straightforward task on the face of it.

 - No grammatical or spelling mistakes

 Buyers will often request more information than you’re prepared to give at this stage.
 Answer their questions where you can without compromising your position.
 Be prepared to say when you’re not willing or able to answer.
-It helps, even before you receive your first enquiry, to anticipate what questions you may be asked.
+It helps, even before you receive your first inquiry, to anticipate what questions you may be asked.
 This will help to speed up your response.

 As a lot of money is at stake it pays to be business-like at all times when dealing with buyer prospects.

 How do you feel when you receive a poorly written message?
 If you’re not impressed what is your reaction?
 You’re probably not going to offer the person a second chance.
 This is particularly significant early in a business relationship.